-The Internal Revenue Service has determined and informed the Committee by letter dated June 8, 2012 that the Plan and the related trust are designed in accordance with the applicable sections of the Internal Revenue Code (IRC).
-Although the Plan has been amended since receiving the determination letter, the plan administrator believes that the Plan and related trust are currently designed and being operated in compliance with the applicable requirements of the IRC.
-See Note 11.
+The Internal Revenue Service has determined and informed the Committee by letter dated May 7, 2017 that the Plan and the related trust are designed in accordance with the applicable sections of the Internal Revenue Code.
+Although the Plan has been amended since receiving the determination letter, the Committee believes that the Plan and the related trust are currently designed and being operated in compliance with the applicable requirements of the Internal Revenue Code.